-All absences must be reported personally by the student to the CI and to the ACCE prior to the normal starting time.
-Absence of > 2 hours will require 1 entire day of remediation.
+All absences must be reported personally by the student to the CI and to the ACCE no less than 1-hour prior to the normal starting time.
+Absence of > 2 hours may require 1 entire day of remediation.

-All remediation or makeup days must be PREAPPROVED by the ACCE /Program Director.
+All remediation or makeup days must be PREAPPROVED by the ACCE and Clinical Site.
 Failure to make up required days will result in a grade of "I" (Incomplete) or a failing grade in the clinical course.
 When graded "I," the grade must be changed to a passing grade PRIOR to continuation in the program.
 Failure to complete the clinical experience within the preapproved remediation time period or earning a failing grade will result in student withdrawal from the program.